To prevent unauthorized domains from using your search engines, access is restricted by default so only whitelisted domains can use them.

 .

-If you use your search layer in different pages with multiple inner subdomains, you can match all of them with the double asterisk wildcard (**
+If you use your Layer in different pages with multiple inner subdomains, you can match all of them with the double asterisk wildcard (**

 ) like in: **.mysafeshop.com